 A provision for credit loss on PRIs is established based on an annual review of the portfolio by management based on historical collection ability, current conditions and future considerations.
-A provision for credit loss of \$1,400 was recorded for each of the years ended December 31, 2023 and 2022.
-There were no write offs to the loan PRIs in each of the years ended December 31, 2023 and 2022.
+A provision for credit loss of \$2,000 and \$1,400 was recorded for each of the years ended December 31, 2024 and 2023, respectively.
+There were no write offs to the loan PRIs in each of the years ended December 31, 2024 and 2023.